Chart Color Schemes

 South Maclean ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-South Maclean had a lower cultural diversity, with 88.6% being citizens, 83.7% born in Australia, and 93.3% speaking English only at home.
-Christianity was the dominant religion, comprising 48.2%.
-The 'Other' category was slightly overrepresented at 1.1%, compared to 1.0% regionally.
+South Maclean's cultural diversity was found to be below average, with 88.6% of its population being citizens, 83.7% born in Australia, and 93.3% speaking English only at home.
+Christianity was the predominant religion, comprising 48.2% of South Maclean's population.
+The most notable overrepresentation was in the 'Other' category, which made up 1.1% compared to 1.3% across Greater Brisbane.

 Frequently Asked Questions - Diversity